RDI GRANT GUIDELINES

-- Organizing: Amplifying the voice, votes, and power of people for progressive policy change.
+- Organizing: Amplify the voice, votes, and power of people for progressive policy change

-- Communications: Research, content and narrative development, and communications delivery.
+- Communications: Research, develop content and narrative, and deliver communications

-- Coordination: Maximizing the effectiveness of rural organizations by linking to statewide and regional plans and networks, and through capacity building.
+- Coordination: Increase the effectiveness of rural organizations building capacity or linking to statewide and regional plans and networks

 We will evaluate grant requests based on the following criteria:

-Our grant making process is intended to gather the most important information about potential grantees with the least amount of duplicated effort or special requests.
-For this reason we ask groups to send an initial informal 1-page letter of inquiry before being considered for a full proposal.
-The LOI should include a brief description of your organization and your geographic focus, your essential goals and strategies for the year ahead, your budget needs, and whether you would like to apply for 501c3 or 501c4 funding.
-We will respond promptly with next steps.
+It’s our goal to gather essential information about potential grantees with the least amount of duplicated effort or special requests.
+For this reason, we ask groups to begin the application process by sending an informal one-to-two-page letter of inquiry (LOI).
+The LOI should include a brief description of the organization, geographic focus, essential goals and strategies for the year ahead, and budget needs.
+The LOI should also include whether the application is for 501c3 or 501c4 funds.
+After receiving the LOI, RDI will respond promptly with the next steps.

 To submit an LOI or to learn more about our work, please contact firstname.lastname@example.org.